evenbecker/healthcare/README.md

    <li>Angular 21</li>
 </ul>

+### TL;DR
+The practitioners can organize and schedule examinations for their patients in different places.

 ### Endpoints
 Requests and responses will all be in JSON.
 The application will run at ``http://localhost:8080`` which the essential endpoints are:
 <table>